LokaTrack/backend-server/API_Specification.md

 }
 ```

-if fail - password less than 8 character (Status code 400):
+if fail - password and password confirmation not same (Status code 400):
 ```json
 {
   "status": "fail",